News

 Irving Leblanc

-Irving Leblanc, P. Eng., Chair of the Board for Community Circle and is the former Director of Infrastructure at the Assembly of First Nations (AFN).
+Irving Leblanc, P. Eng., International Fellow of the Canadian Academy of Engineering (CAE), The Chair of the Board for Community Circle, and Chief Innovation Officer, is the former Director of Infrastructure at the Assembly of First Nations (AFN).
 He has been actively involved in Community Circle (formerly RESEAU) governance since 2008, where he also holds the roles of Chair of the Board and Co-director.
 Irving earned his civil engineering degree from the University of Waterloo in 1971 and is a registered member of Professional Engineers Ontario.
 As an Odawa of the Three Fires Confederacy and a member of the Wiikwemikoong Unceded Indian Reserve on Manitoulin Island, Northern Ontario, he is fluent in his Odawa language.

 Keyvan Maleki

-Over the past 30 years, I have had the opportunity to contribute to major technology transformation projects across a diverse range of sectors and countries, including finance, banking, automotive, robotics, railway transportation, consulting engineering, education, sport, and water sanitation, in the UK, Italy, the USA, and Canada.
-In the last 15 years, my focus has been on bridging the innovation gap for rural and Indigenous communities, a unique aspect of my career.
-This work gradually transforms problem-solving and decision-making processes in the public and private sectors.
-My background is in information technology, specializing in artificial intelligence from Imperial College London, UK.
-I also bring expertise in customer-focused innovation and business administration, as well as a diploma in neurophysics from ICTP/SISSA, Italy.
-I have held faculty positions in the computer science department at the University of Phoenix, Sacramento, and the Bay Area in California, and worked as a Research Associate at the School of Electronics and Electrical Engineering, University of Birmingham, UK.
-Outside of technology, I have a background in athletics, having coached tennis and directed junior tennis programs in Italy, California, and the Pacific Northwest.
+With over 30 years of experience driving significant technology transformation projects across diverse sectors, including finance, banking, automotive, robotics, railway transportation, consulting engineering, education, sports, and water sanitation, I have operated in key markets such as the UK, Italy, the USA, and Canada.
+A unique part of my journey has been my recent focus on bridging the innovation gap for rural and Indigenous communities, an endeavor that aims to reshape problem-solving and decision-making processes in public and private sectors alike.
+I hold a specialization in artificial intelligence from Imperial College London, complemented by expertise in customer-focused innovation and business administration.
+I also possess a neurophysics diploma from ICTP/SISSA in Italy.
+My academic contributions include faculty roles in the computer science department at the University of Phoenix across Sacramento and the Bay Area, along with a position as a Research Associate at the School of Electronics and Electrical Engineering, University of Birmingham, UK.
+Beyond my technology-focused career, I have a robust background in athletics, having successfully coached tennis and directed junior tennis programs in Italy, California, and the Pacific Northwest.

 Stéphanie McFadyen